benofbrown/darksouls/DSIII_Low_Death.md

 This phase is pretty easy as you're quite OP by this point, but there are a couple of points that can be quite tricky.
 It generally takes me around an hour and 45 minutes.
 The Raw Astora Sword +4 does 229 AR, and you should have 24 Vigour by now.
 Along with 9 upgraded Estus flasks it shouldn't be too hard.

 - Warp to *Tower on the High Wall*.
+- Grab the *Firebombs* on the way down, and the ones by the Pus of Man on the roof (after killing the Pus of Man).
 - Empty the room where we got our sword of mobs, and get the *Cell Key*.
-- Use the key to rescue *Greirat* and warp back to *Firelink Shrine*.
+- Use the key to rescue *Greirat* and warp back to *Cliff Underside*.
-- Talk to *Sirris of the Sunset Realm*.
-- Talk to *Greirat* and give him *Loretta's Bone*.
-- Go back to the bonfire and warp to *Firelink Shrine*.
-This sounds odd as we are already here, but it will reload the area.
-- Talk to *Greirat* again, he'll give you the *Curl Up* gesture.
-- Warp to *Cliffside Underside*.
 - Go down to where the rats are and light the *Dilapidated Bridge* bonfire.
 Also equip the *Bloodbite Ring*.
 - Kill *Holy Knight Hodrick*.
 - Go through the graveyard, pick up the *Mortician's Ashes* and *Undead Bone Shard*.
 - Open the short cut gate, then kill the *Curse-rotted Greatwood*.
 - Warp to *Crucifixion Woods*.
+- Grab the *Blue Bug Pellet* on the way to the *Crystal Sage*.
+It's in the staircase going down opposite *Orbeck of Vinheim*.
 - Kill the *Crystal Sage*.
 No buffs required.
 - Kill the two crystal lizards after that for two *Twinkling Titanites*.
 - Run to the *Cathedral of the Deep* bonfire.